akaritakai/TIS100/README.md

 # TIS-100 Programming Solutions

 These solutions represent the best solutions I have come up with so far for each of the problems.
-I'm always looking to optimize them a little more.
+I'm always looking to optimize them a little more, especially since the world records are so public and well-recorded.

 | Problem | Cycle Count | World Records |
 | ------- | ----------- | ------------- |